hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 For the further route we had two options: Crossing the river coming out of the lake or climbing up to the top of the crater edge.
 Because we didn't want to ford another river, we decided to go up to the edge and walk around the crater.
 A decision we didn't regret.

-{{< imgScale "DSC00753_1600.JPG" "Awesome view from above the crater with Slettjökull in the background and the Kerlingarhnúkur mountains."
+{{< imgScale "DSC00753_1600.JPG" "Awesome view from above the crater with Sléttjökull in the background and the Kerlingarhnúkur mountains."
 "500x" >}}

-Fruther on the top there were some sheep paths leading to the lake Holmsarlon.
+Fruther on the top there were some sheep paths leading to the lake Hólmsárlón.

 ## Camp on the lakeside
 The slopes at the lake were very steep and we used a smaller stream to go down to the shore.